Swim For Life Parent & Tot (4-36 months)

 This program is for swimmers 13 years and older who want to improve their overall physical fitness in the water.
 Fitness Swimmer provides a structured approach based on training principles and practices including interval training.
 Participants set their own goals.
 There are no levels in Fitness Swimmer.
 Certified instructors will work with swimmers to help them improve their strokes and achieve their fitness goals.

-Working with a certified swim instructor, swimmers can work on skills in the Lifesaving Society Swim For Life program.
+Working with a certified Swim Instructor, children will work on skills in the Lifesaving Society Swim For Life program.
 This one-on-one experience can be adapted to a child’s individual skills and abilities.